Licensed Clinical Psychologist

 How much do assessments cost?

 Clients will be informed of the exact fee prior to scheduling, so there are no surprises when it comes to billing.
+Aetna insurance carriers may have a copay, please contact Aetna with questions around what your copay and deductibles are if you have questions.
 We believe in open communication and want you to feel confident in the process from the very beginning.

 Will I have to do all of the measures live in the teleassessment session?

 Not all assessment measures are completed live during the telehealth session.
-Some components will be sent to you in advance through our secure, HIPAA-compliant client portal or from trusted third-party platforms.
+Some components will be sent to you in advance through our secure, HIPAA-compliant client portal or from trusted third-party platforms (Ex.
+MHS, WPS or Pearson).
 You’ll be able to complete these questionnaires on your own time before your appointment, which helps streamline your testing day and ensures that live sessions focus only on the measures that require real-time interaction.

 Are there any special equipment needed while testing?

-Why do I or my child need to be on camera on assessment day?
+Why do clients need to be on camera on assessment day?

 Can evaluations be used for school accommodations (e.g., IEP or 504 plans)?